leedo/tamale-tracker/README.md

 them with a bar name from bars.json.
 It uses some janky heuristics to pull out what looks like a bar name, and then matches that to a bar from bars.json using the levenshtein distance.

+###tools/add_neighborhoods.rb
+will go through the locations file, find bar names that have street components, and ask yelp which neighborhood they're in.
+Those neighborhoods will be stored in the json file and effectively cached.  this tool can be progressively run on ths json file to find neighborhoods for unknown bars.

+###tools/yelp.rb
+A Yelp class that, so far, only supports querying for neighborhoods from street addresses

+###tools/.yelpkey
+A file containing a yelp API key that you'll need to add yourself.
+Get a key here: http://www.yelp.com/developers/getting_started/api_access Unfortunately limited to 100 queries per day unless you can show them you have a working application ;(